How Many Steps Should You Really Take Each Day? New Science Behind the Optimal Daily Step Count

 Optimal Dose:

-• The optimal number of steps per day per day to reduce the risk of death was found to be between 7,000 and 9,000.
+• The optimal number of steps per day to reduce the risk of death was found to be between 7,000 and 9,000.

 • The minimum number of steps needed to start seeing a protective effect against the risk of death was 3,143 steps per day.